open-voice-interoperability/open-voice-sandbox/Version_1.0/Sandbox/AssistantServers/PeteSimplePyAnywhere/pyAnywhere.md

 # PythonAnywhere-hosted Assistant

 The PythonAnywhere-hosted assistant consists of two main files: `local.py` and `assistant.py`.
 This assistant is designed to respond to various events, including invites and user utterances.
-Additionally, it demonstrates how to integrate the assistant with a Flask server.
+It demonstrates how to integrate the assistant with a Flask server.

-## local.py
+## ${\textsf{\color{#3AABFC}local.py}}$
 ### Install Dependencies
 * Make sure to install the required dependencies by opening a Bash console and running the following command:
 ``` pip3.10 install --user flask_cors```